johnabel/per2py/README.md

 ```

 # Usage
 We have provided two interfaces for running the data analysis tools within this package.
-A Jupyter Notebook method is provided for a simplified interface.
+A Jupyter Notebook method is provided for a simplified interface, and a command line environment is provided for a more experienced user.
+A summary of the saved results is provided in the Interpreting Results subsection below.

 ## Running analysis in a Jupyter/iPython Notebook
 The Jupyter Notebook provides a simple interface to the computational tools within this package.